Diploma in International Volunteering

 Are you planning a volunteer abroad trip but would like to add academic recognition?
 Or would a formal qualification in international volunteering help you pursue a career in this field?

-International Volunteer HQ will soon launch a new Diploma in International Volunteering, developed in partnership with the Centre for Global Citizenship Studies.
+International Volunteer HQ offers a Diploma in International Volunteering, developed in partnership with the Centre for Global Citizenship Studies.
 This is an accredited international credit-bearing qualification that combines volunteering with academic study for an immersive service learning experience abroad.

 At just $850 USD for the entire course, this is the most affordable, exciting and immersive way to gain additional college credits!
-Register your interest now to be among the first to be invited to apply when we launch later this year.
+See below on how you can enroll today and make a greater impact on communities while also gaining academic credits.

 Gain internationally recognized academic credits while you volunteer abroad